openwebcraft/openwebcraft.com/content/notes/clearlinux-rstudio-install.md

 draft: false
 ---

-How I've installed (a.k.a build from src) RStudio — for now only Desktop — on my Clear Linux desktop environment — **UPDATED 2018-11-22 on `clear-26430`**…
+How I've installed (a.k.a build from src) RStudio — for now only Desktop — on my Clear Linux desktop environment — **UPDATE 2019-12-29** Meanwhile there is an **official bundle**…

 <!--more-->

+**UPDATE 2019-12-29** Meanwhile there is an **official bundle** for RStudio on Clear Linux: [https://clearlinux.org/software/bundle/r-rstudio](https://clearlinux.org/software/bundle/r-rstudio).

+To add this bundle (a.k.a install RStudio), simply enter:

+`sudo swupd bundle-add R-rstudioCopied`

 ## 1. Install Clear Linux Dependencies